-Scenario 1 Emily wants new sneakers.
-Her father says he doesn't have the money for them.
+Scenario 1 Emily's father tells her that he doesn't have the money to buy her the sneakers she war nts.
 "What's the big deal?"
 Emily complains.
-"All you have to do is get the money from the ATM," You tell her:

-Scenario 2 Luis learned about a dog shelter in his town.
-He really wants to give money to help out.
-But he used his allowance to buy movie tickets.
-You tell him:
+"All you have to do is get the money from the ATM."
+You u tell her: Scenario 2 Luis recently learned about a dog shelter in his town.
+He really wants to give ut, but he used his allowance to buy movie tickets.
+You tell him: money to help oc ar, but he used his allowance to buy movie lickers.
+Tou leit film.
 Scenario 3 Beatrice's favorite subject is art.
 She enjoys using paint to bring her ideas to life.
-She wants to become an artist and show her work in a gallery.
-But sometimes she wonders if she should become a lawyer because it pays more.
-You tell her:

-Scenario 4 Kyle's older brother is always talking about investments and making money.
-Kyle worries that he doesn't have a math brain like his brother.
-How will Kyle ever be good with money?
-You tell him:
+She always thought she would become an artist who showed her work in a gallery.
+But sometimes she we onders if she should become a lawyer because it pays more.
+You tell her: Scenario 4 Kyle's older brother is always talking about investments and making money. ne doesn't have a math brain like his brother.
+How will Kyle ever be good with • nim: money: Tou left t III 11

-© 2017 Time Inc. • This page may be photocopied for use with students. • Vol. 3, No. 8 • April 2017